British Insects: the Genera of Lepidoptera-Noctuidae |

 British representation.
 12 species (5 adventive); South-east England, Central-southern England, South-west England, English Midlands, Northern England, Southern Scotland, Northern Scotland, Wales, and Ireland; absinthii (Wormwood Shark), argentea*, artemisiae* (Scarce Wormwood Shark), asteris (Star-wort Shark), chamomillae (Chamomile Shark), gnaphalii (Cudweed Shark), lactucae* (Lettuce Shark), lychnitis (Striped Lychnis Shark), prenanthis*, scrophulariae* (Water Betony Shark), umbratica (The Shark), verbasci (Mullein Shark).

-Classification.
 Cuculliinae.

-To view the illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the genera of Lepidoptera-Noctuidae.
-Version: 9th June 2008. http://delta-intkey.com’.
+Insects of Britain and Ireland: the genera of Lepidoptera-Noctuidae.
+Version: 14th February 2021. delta-intkey.com’.